- "This is a story of a love that flourished in a time of hateOf lovers no tyranny could separate"- Amneris, "Every Story is a Love Story."

 - Faux Action Girl: Maybe if Aida, who supposedly has skill with a sword, had done something during the climactic fight at the end, Mereb wouldn't have died.

-- Final Love Duet: "Written in the Stars" for Radames and Aida.
-Or, probably actually "Enchantment Passing Through (Reprise)" sung as the two lovers are dying from deprivation of light and air whilst being buried alive for treason.
+- Final Love Duet: "Elaborate Lives (Reprise)" for Radames and Aida.
+Or, probably actually "Enchantment Passing Through (Reprise)" sung as the two lovers are dying from loss of oxygen whilst being buried alive for treason.

 - Framing Device: It begins and ends in a modern day museum, with the reincarnated Radames and Aida being drawn to each other.